squared-electronic/avr-tca8418/README.md

 - Initialize I2C
 - Enable an external interrupt on falling edge, and connect the TCA8418's INT pin to the MCU
-- Add an interrupt vector, and call `handleInterrupt` inside
+- Call `handleInterrupt` in the main loop if the external interrupt was triggered
 - Place `updateButtonStates` at the beginning of the main loop to process any pending interrupt events to be observable by the API on this loop

 The `wasKeyPressed` and similar API is guaranteed to only return `true` once, then be false after the next call to `updateButtonStates`, unless the key is re-pressed.
 Use `isKeyHeld` to detect holds.
 This prevents duplicate events on checking for a key press on each loop.